MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/rsmp-management-pack-delivery.md

 - **Microsoft.SQLServer.ReportingServices.Discovery.mpb**

-    This Management Pack discovers Microsoft SQL Server Reporting Services and related objects.
+    This Management Pack discovers Microsoft SQL Server Reporting Services (Native Mode) and related objects.
 The management pack contains the discovery logic only and requires a separate monitoring management pack to be imported to monitor discovered objects.

 - **Microsoft.SQLServer.ReportingServices.Monitoring.mpb**